galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >
 {: .hands_on}

-# Searching for the ``best'' tree
+# Searching for the "best" tree

-The other main way we can estimate a phylogeny is by choosing some kind of score of ``goodness'' and then searching all of the set of possible trees for the tree or trees that optimises this score.
+The other main way we can estimate a phylogeny is by choosing some kind of score of "goodness" and then searching all of the set of possible trees for the tree or trees that optimises this score.
-Note that such scores are ``surrogates for truth,'' in that we *hope* the optimal score will correspond to the true tree, but it is not necessarily the case, and in many analyses we therefore use *multiple* methods, in the hope that different analyses will all give us the same consistent answer.
+Note that such scores are "surrogates for truth," in that we *hope* the optimal score will correspond to the true tree, but it is not necessarily the case, and in many analyses we therefore use *multiple* methods, in the hope that different analyses will all give us the same consistent answer.

 **If your conclusion changes based on a choice among reasonable analytical options, then perhaps your data are not adequate.**